evilmarty/ilc/README.md

 or a map, with the keys presented as labels and the corresponding values the resulting value.

+If a string is used it is treated as a command to be executed and the resulting output to be used as options.
+Expressions are not available in this context.

 #### Example

 * A list of options: